Like many family lawyers, we see first-hand on a daily basis, the critical changes which we need to make in our Family Law system.

-Some of the key changes I would encourage to ease the process for families are:
+Some of the key changes we would encourage to ease the process for families are:

 Our court system needs more investment to ensure that court waiting times for families are reduced.
 This is particularly acute in rural areas, where family District Courts often only sit once per month.
 Delays in the processing of cases impacts negatively on families and children.